Creating a Career Development Plan: Tips and Strategies

 Steps to create Your Career Development Plan

-A career development plan involves assessing current strengths and weaknesses in skillsets before taking action to improve your professional growth.
+The process of creating a career plan is about evaluating your abilities and strengths before taking action to improve your professional growth.

-The first step to create your career development plan is to determine your current skills, abilities strengths, weaknesses, and areas where improvement is needed.
+The first step when creating your career development plan is to review your current skills, abilities strengths, weaknesses, and areas where improvement is needed.

 Consider these questions:

-After developing your short-term individual career plan, you should create an actionable list of steps that you must take to meet each target.
+When you have created your short-term personal career development plan, create an actionable plan of the steps that are necessary to accomplish each objective.

 Make an actionable plan that includes: